What Is First Input Delay and How Does It Impact Marketing?

 Grade My Website Now!

-So, what can you do to improve your website's FID and user experience?
+So, what can you do to improve your website's First Input Delay and user experience?
 Here are a few tips:

 • Minimize the amount of code and resources needed to load a page: This can be achieved by removing unnecessary code, optimizing images and videos, and using a Content Delivery Network (CDN) to deliver content to users quickly.